marifl/formr_dev_docker/README.md

   - formrmailqueue = daemon that takes care of email sending

 ### 4. File configuration
 Open `formr_app/formr/config/settings.php`.
 Configure as needed, especially the email account used for email verification.
-Run `docker compose restart` afterwards.